Building Plugins¶

 key is set to true

-by default, so you can often omit it as well.
+by default, so you can often omit it.
 The "action"

 key accepts